-This is another incredibly easy way to preserve hot peppers.
-Just slice off the tops and slice the peppers in half length wise or into rings, depending on your preference.
-If you like a lot of heat, keep the seeds intact.
-Otherwise just remove the seeds and membrane after you cut them.
-Place your sliced hot peppers into a clean mason jar.
-Pack it about 3/4 of the way to the top.
-Fill the jar with white vinegar, leaving an inch or so at the top.
-You can add garlic and spices if you would like.
+You can add garlic cloves and spices to them if you would like.
 They will keep for quite a while like this.
 There are a ton of options when it comes to Mason jars nowadays.
 Check out the selection at the Mason Jars Company before you make your selection.

-You can chop the hot peppers up and freeze them or puree them in a food processor in a bit of oil or water and place the resulting paste in ice cube trays for freezing.
+Freezing hot peppers is incredibly easy if you have the freezer space to store them.
+You can chop the chili peppers up and freeze them or puree them in a food processor in a bit of oil or water and place the resulting paste in ice cube trays for freezing.
 Again, if you like heat, just keep the seeds in the peppers before processing.

-4. Cook with them.
+Cook with them

 If you have a lot of hot peppers you could do a whole bunch of cooking and then freeze the meals and dishes that you make.
 Homemade salsas, chili, chutney, and many other dishes freeze quite well and all of them need a few hot peppers.
 Cooking in bulk now will save you lots of work later this winter!

 This is a totally new idea for me but you should definitely check out Happy Mothering for the details.
 Fermented foods are supposedly very good for your health and this seems like a fascinating idea!

-There are a ton of creative ways to use hot peppers and one plant can yield quite a bit!
+There are a ton of creative ways to use hot peppers and one plant can yield quite a bit.
 If you have extras you can try your hand at salt curing hot peppers or try one of the methods I mentioned above to preserve hot peppers for use throughout the entire year.

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.